Alluxio/alluxio/docs/en/Running-Alluxio-Locally.md

 * Set `alluxio.master.hostname` in `conf/alluxio-site.properties` to `localhost` (i.e., `alluxio.master.hostname=localhost`).

-* Set `alluxio.underfs.address` in `conf/alluxio-site.properties` is to a tmp directory in the local filesystem (e.g., `alluxio.underfs.address=/tmp`).
+* Set `alluxio.underfs.address` in `conf/alluxio-site.properties` to a tmp directory in the local filesystem (e.g., `alluxio.underfs.address=/tmp`).

 * Remote login service is turned on so that `ssh localhost` can succeed.
 To avoid the need to